PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/open_vocabulary_detection.en.md

 ## 2. Quick Start

 ### 2.1 Local Experience
 > ❗ Before using the general open vocabulary detection pipeline locally, please ensure that you have completed the installation of the PaddleX wheel package according to the [PaddleX Local Installation Guide](../../../installation/installation.md).
+If you wish to selectively install dependencies, please refer to the relevant instructions in the installation guide.
+The dependency group corresponding to this pipeline is `multimodal`.

 #### 2.1.1 Command Line Experience
 * You can quickly experience the open vocabulary detection pipeline with a single command.
 Use the [test file](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/open_vocabulary_detection.jpg) and replace `--input` with your local path for prediction.